 - Frequency analysis: since the structure of the message doesn’t change that much, you can easily recognize patterns in the letters and with enough time you will be able to decode the message without even requiring a key.

-For example if the language used is English, you can start by replacing the most frequent letter in the message with letter “e”.
+For example, if the language used is English, you can start by replacing the most frequent letter in the message with the letter “e”.